S136540/Edge-QuantNet/README.md

 # Edge QuantNet

-Ultralight Quantized SE-ResNet for Leaf Disease Classification on Edge Devices
+Ultralight Quantized SE-ResNet for Leaf Disease Classification on Edge or Tiny Devices